Information For Authors

-All submissions are first read by the editor, who sends papers that seem to fit the journal’s general specifications to one or two peer reviewers, either undergraduate students or student authors who have previously published in Young Scholars.
+All submissions are first read by the editors, who send papers that seem to fit the journal’s general specifications to one or two peer reviewers, either undergraduate students or student authors who have previously published in YSW.
 If they recommend a paper for revision or publication, it is sent to a faculty member from the Editorial Board (a “Faculty Advising Editor,” or FAE)—comprised of scholars in Rhetoric and Composition from around the world—for the next reading.
 At this point, the FAE makes one of three decisions: Accept; Accept Contingent on Revisions; or Decline.

 Publishing in Young Scholars is hard, challenging work, but it is worth the effort.
 Here’s what some of our former contributors say about the review and publication process:

 YSW’s revision process taught me a great deal about concision, clarity and structure.
 The feedback I received, and the editing process that followed, were both highly valuable experiences.
 The lessons learned throughout the process continue to benefit my writing. -Patrick Belanger

 When I first submitted my paper to YSW, it was the product of the longest and most serious research I had ever conducted, and at the time I thought that it was the best piece of writing I had ever produced.
 However, working with the editors of YSW to revise my paper so that it could be published helped me to see my paper from a new perspective and allowed me to turn a promising piece of writing into an even better article.
 I put more time and effort into that revision than ever before, but the editors' comments and suggestions were specific and incredibly helpful.
 Ultimately, I